Housing in poor condition

 Our Environmental Health and Housing teams work to ensure that homes in the private rented sector meet the required standards.

-Enforcement action may be taken against some landlords who fail to maintain privately rented property and are offering housing in poor condition.
+Enforcement action may be taken against some landlords who fail to maintain privately rented property.

 Landlords responsibilities to avoid housing in poor condition

 - Ensuring that hazards in the home are either eliminated or minimised

 - the exterior of the building, including the roof, guttering, chimneys, plaster work, walls, windows and doors